icgc-argo/platform-ui/README.md

 - Install dependencies: `npm i`
 - Set up environment: copy `.env.schema` to `.env` and update environment accordingly if needed.
 Out-of-the-box values are meant for local development.
 - Dev commands:
-  - `npm run dev-ui` for working on ui only
   - `npm run dev` for work that involves the custom server

 ### Writing commits